angular-gantt/angular-gantt/README.md

 1. Download and install `angular-gantt`.

-    [Latest released version](https://github.com/Schweigi/angular-gantt/releases/latest) can also be installed in your project using [Bower](http://bower.io/)
+    [Latest released version](https://github.com/Schweigi/angular-gantt/releases/latest) can be installed in your project using [Bower](http://bower.io/)

         bower install angular-gantt --save